erramirez/LivingWithData/DraftChapters/Methods.md

 ### Psychosocial Survey

 The participant were asked to complete a psychosocial survey designed to identify various aspects of physical activity behavior and thought processes.
 These measures, designed and validated for use with adult men and women include short surveys to determine decisional balance, self-efficacy, behavior change strategies, and social support related to physical activity behavior (Carlson et al., 2012).

+### Interview

+A short and evolving set of interview questions was be prepared for each interview and updated to reflect our emerging understanding as the research progresses (the initial set of interview questions is included in this application).
+This phase is intended to uncover the narratives and processes that reflect the realty of using a physical activity tracker.
+An Informed Grounded Theory approach will be used to transcribe, code, and identify themes from the interviews.
+This approach is based on the use of prior research and literature to inform and focus attention on specific ideas or concepts during the qualitative research process (Thornberg, 2012).
+By using prior research in the area of behavior change as well as findings from similarly designed studies, this process may build on the existing knowledge in this area while simultaneously being open to the identification of new and unique themes and phenomena related to physical activity tracker use.

 Carlson, J. A., Sallis, J. F., Wagner, N., Calfas, K. J., Patrick, K., Groesz, L. M., and Norman, G. J. (2012).
 Brief physical activity-related psychosocial measures: reliability and construct validity. *Journal of Physical Activity & Health*, *9*(8), 1178–86.
 Retrieved from <http://www.ncbi.nlm.nih.gov/pubmed/22207589>